wolderufael/Puppy-adoption-website-with-react/README.md

 ## Demo
 Check out the live demo of the website here.

-Note: Replace # with the actual URL if deployed.

 ## Features
 *  **Browse Puppies:** Users can browse through a list of puppies available for adoption.
 * **Puppy Details:** Clicking on a puppy shows more detailed information about them.